Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 ### Acknowledgements

-I received inspiration for this project from the video tutorials that Code Institute provided in introducing me to data visualisation.
+I received inspiration for this project from the video tutorials that Code Institute provided in data visualisation.

 I also did extra reading before attempting this project on d3.js through a uldemy course provided by Luis Ramirez Jr.

 Finally to my mentor for his guidance through the project.